jeffdrexel/DesignExplorer/docs/kpfui_readmes/readme.technical.md

-# Format and prepare data
+# DesignExplorer

+Below we detail the process of how we are expecting your data to come into Design Explorer successfully.

 ## Prepare CSV Record